 How To Become A Film Director

-Are you an avid movie fan?
-Can you think of nothing else but directing a blockbuster movie one day?
-If you can then a career as a film director is something to consider.
-In this role, you will be responsible for the creative aspects of production.
+A film director is responsible for the creative aspects of production.
 You will be tasked with choosing the film’s cast and helping the actors accurately portray their respective roles.
 When the movie is being shot, you will be supervising both the cast and the crew.
 Your role won’t be over after shooting, however.
 You will be collaborating closely with the film and music editors to ensure that the final product is how you want the movie to be.

 Why Become A Film Director